So, now the question is, can chickens eat tomatoes? I have always been intrigued by the eating habits of my chickens.

 Apart from that, other nutrients, such as simple sugars (fructose and glucose), comprise almost 70 percent of the carbohydrate content.
 All these nutrients ensure that your birds stay active and energetic throughout.

 Tomatoes are also a great source of fiber.
 One tomato provides almost 1.5 grams of fiber.
 Most of these fibers are insoluble and come from lignin, hemicellulose, and cellulose.

 Collectively, these different forms of fibers aid in digestion when your birds eat ripe tomatoes.

 Tomatoes are also a great source of vitamins and minerals such as:

-- Vitamin B9 ( Folate)-Folate is another form of vitamins, and it plays a role in promoting tissue growth as well as cell function.
+Folate is another form of vitamin, and it plays a role in promoting tissue growth as well as cell function.